pagopa/cstar-cli/integration_check/README.md

 Choose the tool you want to use to test API calls (Postaman or Bash) according to the capabilities of your system.

 ## Postman
-The Postman folder must be [imported as a collection in Postman](https://learning.postman.com/docs/getting-started/importing-and-exporting-data).
+The `postman` folder must be [imported as a collection in Postman](https://learning.postman.com/docs/getting-started/importing-and-exporting-data).

-### Add certificate to Postman
+### Add mutual authentication certificate to Postman
-To add the certificate to Postman you must follow the steps below:
+To add the mutual authentication certificate to Postman you must follow the steps below:
-- open an API call inside the imported collection
+- open any of the two endpoint calls inside the imported collection
 - go to the "Settings" tab.
 - click on "Settings" under the switch of the entry "Enable SSL certificate verification"